jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 ### The Chain of Command
 The chain of command is one of the foundational elements of any successful organization.
 Decisions are made at the the very top and then passed down the change of command to execute.
 Each group along the way has certain freedoms to carry out the tasks at hand as long as they adhere to the rules and policies that are in place.

-Some decisions will be made and executed at specific levels while others need to be run past a manager for approval.
-The need to elevate a request up the chain is an example of `lifting state`.
+Some decisions will be executed at specific levels while others need to first be run past a  manager for approval.
+This need to elevate a request up the chain is an example of `lifting state`.

 Once a decision is made it is then passed back down the chain of command to all those involved with making the request.